wso2-attic/esb-connectors/formstack/formstack-connector/formstack-connector-1.0.0/README.txt

    42)   upateFieldRequired               - Boolean value to set to indicate whether the field should be required or not(Make sure to use the value as '1').
    43)   updateFieldDescription           - Text to be used as the 'description' of the field.

-   Note: i)  Except for properties 4.
-03) and 4.
-04), test suite can be executed without making any changes to the provided property file.
+   Note: i)  Except for properties 5.
+03) , 5.
+04) and 5.
+38)  test suite can be executed without making any changes to the provided property file.
          ii) For each execution, repeatedly follow steps 4. iii) , 4. iv), 4. v) and 4. vi) .

- 6. Make sure that Formstack is specified as a module in ESB Connector Parent pom and run the following command.
+ 6. Make sure that Formstack is specified as a module in ESB Connector Parent pom.
           <module>formstack/formstack-connector/formstack-connector-1.0.0/org.wso2.carbon.connector</module>

+ 7. Navigate to "{ESB_Connector_Home}/" and run the following command.
+         $ mvn clean install

     Note:- Formstack trial account expires within 14 days.